NCMCF Youth Advisory Council (YAC) Grants

 NCMCF Youth Advisory Council (YAC) is a group of students from Crawford, Ogemaw, and Oscoda Counties.
 Working with adult advisors, the members learn about philanthropy and how to improve their communities through the grant-making process.
 Using funds from the W.K.
 Kellogg Foundation, the students award grants to local non-profit organizations that are supporting projects and programs that benefit youth under the age of 18 in the three-county area of NCMCF.

 - Pre-Application Questionnaire

 - Complete the YAC Grant Application.
 If you reproduce this form on your computer, be sure not to exceed six (6) numbered pages.
-Use the two-page mini-grant application for grants of $300 or less.

 - Do not include additional materials unless specifically requested in the attachments.
 Report covers, folders, binders, and excess information are unnecessary and are removed before applications are sent to the Screening Committee.

 - Be sure to secure the appropriate signatures from your organization (i.e., executive director or person in charge of the organization) before your proposal is submitted.

 - Submit the original proposal by the deadline date.

 - Prepare to have a member of your organization make a brief presentation (about five (5) minutes) about your project to the YAC members.
 You will be notified of the date, time, and location of the meeting following submission of your proposal.
 Applications requesting $300 or less do not require a presentation.

 - If you will not be using a computer or typewriter, please be sure your grant application is legible and written in ink.

 If you have questions about the grant application process, please contact a program staff member at 877-354-6881.
 We would be happy to help!